shamblett/a2a/README.md

 THh client is installed in the usual manner i.e.
 ```
-dart pub global activate a2a_client
+dart pub global activate a2a
 ```

+This wiil give you command line access to the a2a_cli_client.

 ## The A2A Server

 _Not yet implemented - will be in a subsequent version_